Vote sees left-wing former guerrilla leader take on centre-right former president.

 Vazquez is ending his five-year term on a wave of popularity but is constitutionally barred from re-election.

 Mujica’s Tupamaru guerrillas were inspired by the Cuban revolution to organise kidnappings, bombings, robberies and other attacks on the conservative but democratically-elected governments of the 1960s.

 He was convicted of killing a policeman in 1971, and endured torture and solitary confinement during nearly 15 years in prison.

 In the quarter-century since he was freed, Mujica helped transform the guerrillas into a legitimate political movement and the driving force within the Broad Front coalition.

 He eventually became the top vote-getter in congress and served as Vazquez’s agriculture minister, developing a reputation for populist policies and impolitic commentary.

-Analysts say that if Mujica wins he will likely continue the policies of Vazquez, including plans to cut unemployment, strengthen minority rights and introduce laws allowing homosexuals to form civil unions and adopt children.
+Analysts say that if Mujica wins the runoff he is likely to continue the policies of Vazquez, including plans to cut unemployment, strengthen minority rights and introduce laws allowing homosexuals to form civil unions and adopt children.